Uatchitodon

 Uatchitodon is an extinct genus of Late Triassic reptile known only from isolated teeth.
 Based on the structure of the teeth, Uatchitodon was probably a carnivorous archosauromorph.
 Folded grooves on the teeth indicate that the animal was likely venomous, with the grooves being channels for salivary venom.
 The teeth are similar to those of living venomous squamates such as Heloderma and venomous snakes.
-Uatchitodon is the earliest known venomous reptile.
+Uatchitodon and Microzemiotes are the earliest known potentially venomous reptiles.

 Description and species

 The genus was first named with the description of the type species U. kroehleri by Hans-Dieter Sues in the journal Nature in 1991.
 U. kroehleri is known from several teeth found from the early middle Carnian Turkey Branch Formation of the Newark Supergroup in Virginia, uncovered from the Tomahawk locality.
 The teeth average around 10 mm in length.
 The tooth crown is strongly labiolingually compressed, recurved, and serrated along both the anterior and posterior edges.
 The serrations are formed from individual denticles, each of which is further denticulated.
 On both the labial (outer) and lingual (inner) surfaces of the tooth, there is a deep central groove running longitudinally.
 The grooves form deep invaginations that constrict the inner pulp cavity of the tooth.
 The grooves do not reach the tip of the tooth.

 A single tooth from the Petrified Forest Formation of the Late Triassic Chinle Group, found at the Placerias Quarry at St. Johns, Arizona, has been identified as one of Uatchitodon.
 It is slightly younger than the teeth of U. kroehleri found in Virginia.
 Venom-conducting teeth were first noted from the Placerias Quarry in the 1980s, but they were not interpreted as belonging to Uatchitodon until 1992.
 The tooth, known as MNA V3680, differs from those of U. kroehleri in that the grooves are fully enclosed and form tubes within the teeth.
 There are faint furrows at the sutures that enclose these tubes.
 The tubes, which are presumably venom canals, end at discharge orifices near the tip of the crown.
 MNA V3680 is the earliest example of a tetrapod with completely enclosed tooth canals for the delivery of oral toxins, which are seen today in elapid snakes.